advancedforms/advanced-forms/readme.txt

 * Improved field value rendering for groups, repeaters, and flexible content fields in filter mode.
 * Fixed rendering of image fields so that the image will render in notifications and success messages regardless of the return format.
 * Fixed rendering issues with image fields within groups, repeaters, and flexible content fields.
 This ensures images render in notifications and success messages regardless of their location.
+* Fixed rendering of file fields so that a link to download the file will render in notifications and success messages regardless of the return format.
+* Added the `af/field/file_link_text` text to allow override of the file `Download` link text in notifications and success messages.

 = [1.9.3] =